 Confidential Communications: You may request Medical Mutual communicate with you in confidence about your information at a different location or by a different means.
 Medical Mutual does not have to honor this request unless (1) such a change in communication is necessary to avoid endangering you; (2) your request allows Medical Mutual to continue to collect premiums and pay claims; and (3) your request is reasonable.
 Please use the form provided under the HIPAA section at the bottom of our website, MedMutual.com, to submit your request.
 Be sure to provide all required information including your name, the policy and group (if applicable) numbers under which you are covered, your birthdate, the full address of where you would like future communications to be sent and the reason for the request.
 It will take 10 business days from the date we receive your request to process it.
-If we approve your request, you will receive a letter confirming the activation of the alternate address.
-Thereafter, all communications about your information will be sent to the alternate address until you notify us otherwise.
+If we approve your request, you will receive a letter confirming the activation of the alternate address until you notify us otherwise.
 Use of an alternate address cannot be applied to communications sent prior to our approval of your request.